The Design Process

 We have developed a simple 9-stage garden design process, which takes you from your initial contact with us all the way through to your finished dream garden.

 Stage 1 - Initial Contact

-Now that you've had a good look at the website, decided that I'm the designer for you and filled in the contact form, you can expect a reply within the next few days which will include my pre-consultation questionnaire and my basic pricing scale.
+Now that you've had a good look at the website, decided that I'm the designer for you and filled in the contact form, you can expect my welcome email which will detail our whole-garden pricing structure, and consultancy fees for smaller parts.

-Rather than live with uncertainty, I have fixed prices for the size of your garden, so easy!
+Rather than having you living with uncertainty, we have developed a fixed pricing structure for a whole garden design according to the size of your garden; it's so easy!

-The questionnaire is to help you to think about your wants and needs for your garden and also to help me prepare, so we can have a productive first meeting.
+The questionnaire will help you to think about your wants and needs for your garden and also to help me prepare, so we can have a productive first meeting.
 I charge for this initial consultation, but it's at a reduced 'taster' rate.